racket/rhombus/rhombus/0000-rhombus.md

 ## Binding and annotation macros

-Macros can extend binding-position syntax, too, via `bind.macro` and `bind.operator`.
+Macros can extend binding-position syntax, too, via `bind.rule` and `bind.macro`.
 In the simplest case, a binding operator is implemented by expanding to other binding operators, like this definition of `$` as a prefix operator to constrain a pattern to number inputs:

 ```
+import: = rhombus/syntax

-bind.operator ?($ ¿n):
+bind.rule ?($ ¿n):
+  'parsed_right'
   ?(¿n :: Number)

 val $salary: 100.0